History of the seven churches pilgrimage

 From the city center to Saint Peter.

-and then take the tram line 3 to San Lorenzo outside the city walls.
+From there you can take the tram line 3 to San Lorenzo outside the city walls.

-Pope John Paul II has still extended the way by establishing the sanctuary of the Madonna del Divino amore (Madonna of divine love) instead of St. Sebastian.
+Pope John Paul II has still extended the pilgrimage by establishing the sanctuary of the Madonna del Divino amore (Madonna of divine love) instead of St. Sebastian.
 This did not prevail, since the pilgrims way would have been extended by around 15 miles.